-There are separate conditions for our mobile banking app and online banking.
+There are separate conditions for our online banking service and our Mobile Banking app.
 We will give these to you if you sign up for online banking or download our app.

-Our accounts are for personal customers and must not be used by a business, club, charity or other organisation.
+Our accounts are for personal customers and mustn't be used by a business, club, charity or other organisation.
 You must not hold money for someone else in your account.
 We may close your account if you use it in this way.